 I believe that the government should be here to help, not hurt.
 I am a strong proponent of transparency measures, including easy access to voting, a navigable city website, open meeting laws, and councilor term limits.

 I believe that small businesses are the backbone of our economy and our economic policies should encourage, feature, and protect them.
+I believe that a thriving and healthy small business community helps make our economy more resilient.

 I believe in a tax code that helps regular people, not policies that give handouts to the rich.

 I believe in a minimum wage that supports a dignified life, and I support the Fight for $15.
+I support workers’ rights to unionize and advocate, both in the city and in the state.

 I believe that we need to invest in safer sources of energy, such as wind and solar so that our whole community can benefit from the green energy surge, and I believe cities can be at the forefront of this.